DiffPD: Differentiable Projective Dynamics: Related Work

 \paragraph{Soft robot design and control} As soft-body simulation becomes faster, more robust, and more expressive in the way of gradient information, the field of computational soft robotics is emerging as a solution to soft robot design and control problems.
-Particularly, powerful simulation techniques enable computational control, computational design, and computational \emph{co-design} methods for creating soft robots that can optimally walk, grasp, and swim.
-One of the earliest such simulators to be applied to computational robotics is VoxCAD \cite{hiller2014dynamic}, which modeled hyperelastic behavior using a bending beam model.
-VoxCAD is not differentiable, but was designed to run quickly on CPUs.
-This feature makes it well-catered to facilitating genetic-algorithm-based design, leading to computer-designed soft robots that can walk, swim, and grow \cite{cheney2013unshackling, corucci2016evolving, bongard2016material}.
-While this evolutionary approach is incredibly general, its convergence rate can be quite slow.
-More recently, \citet{min2019softcon} have presented an FEM simulator which couples soft bodies with a hydrodynamical model to enable the simulation of swimming creatures.
-This simulator is coupled with reinforcement learning in order to generate robust closed-loop controllers for stingrays, squids, and other sea animal inspired creatures.
-Like VoxCAD, this simulator is a gradient-free approach, meaning training such controllers could take hours or even days.
+One of the earliest such simulators applied to computational robotics is VoxCAD \cite{hiller2014dynamic}, which is not differentiable but runs quickly on CPUs.
+This feature makes it well-catered to genetic algorithms, leading to computer-designed soft robots that can walk, swim, and grow \cite{cheney2013unshackling, corucci2016evolving, bongard2016material}.
+More recently, \citet{min2019softcon} have presented an FEM simulator which couples soft bodies with a hydrodynamical model to enable simulation and training of swimming creatures.
+Like VoxCAD, this simulator is a gradient-free approach, meaning training such controllers can take hours or days.